-- Any proactive media releases/ media activity, including photocalls, involving cabinet portfolio holders, election candidates or elected members or mentioning any political party. - The publication of any Council material (with the exception of election-related materials) that identifies, in any way, an election candidate or a political party.
+- Any proactive media releases/ media activity, including photocalls, involving cabinet portfolio holders, election candidates or elected members or mentioning any political party. - The publication of any Council material(with the exception of election-related materials) that identifies, in any way, an election candidate or a political party.

-Reactive media inquiries are business as usual and, in some circumstances, may involve the relevant cabinet portfolio holder (see section 5 for further details).
+Reactive media inquiries are business as usual and may involve the relevant cabinet portfolio holder.

-Any other activities will require to be considered in terms of the legislation and the relevant Code of Conduct.
+Any other activities will require to be considered in terms of the legislation and the Code of Conduct.